ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 {{Dingledine2004}}, provide other options for clients.

 Though the overhead imposed by these methods varies, the cost for each request is significant.
-In order to prevent linking requests to the same client, each request requires a completely new TLS connection to the server.
+Preventing request linkability requires that each request use a completely new TLS connection to the server.
 At a minimum, this requires an additional round trip to the server in addition to that required by the request.
 In addition to having high latency, there are significant secondary costs, both in terms of the number of additional bytes